flood-io/element/packages/element/docs/examples/examples_element_cli.md

 to see a list of commands and global the Element CLI supports.
 To get more detailed information about a specific command, and the options it accepts, pass it the `--help` flag.

-For example, to learn more about the `run` command and the options you can pass in, run
+For example, to learn more about the `run` command and the options you can pass in, run:

 ```bash
 element run --help